dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

     VMR-->other
 ```

 The updates of the VMR will no longer happen when `dotnet/installer` is updated but rather whenever a new build appears in one of the channels.
 The information making the builds of the `dev/17.4` branch of `dotnet/roslyn` end up in the `7.0.3xx` SDK band is stored in the configuration of Maestro subscriptions between those branches.
 The Maestro service will have to follow this configuration and update the corresponding sources (the right folder of the right branch) of the VMR accordingly.
-It will also have to flow changes the other way too when a change is made in the VMR or when VMR produces a new intermediate package. **This is all new functionality that Maestro will have to implement.** That being said, both proposed solutions seem orthogonal to this and the impact on the Maestro changes needed should be minimal.
+It will also have to flow changes the other way too when a change is made in the VMR or when VMR produces a new build output package. **This is all new functionality that Maestro will have to implement.** That being said, both proposed solutions seem orthogonal to this and the impact on the Maestro changes needed should be minimal.

 ### Release process